HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 How do the hundred languages of expression link with neuroscience?

 Every sense provides qualitatively different information along dedicated pathways in the brain.
-Despite the more significant proportion of the population being visual learners, a huge amount of information in schools is provided in the verbal modality, speaking and writing.
+Even though a significant proportion of the population is visual learners, a substantial amount of information in schools is provided in the verbal modality through speaking and writing.
 The concept of a hundred languages ensures that children approach content in various ways.
-Often, when children go from telling their ideas to drawing them, they make new connections and develop entirely new understandings about what is being explored.
+Often, when children transition from verbalising their ideas to drawing them, they form new connections and develop entirely new understandings about what is being explored.
 The more areas of the brain engaged in learning, the more successful it will be.
-The different sensory areas communicate and connect across the brain to build schemata of understanding that are more complex than if children only watch or listen to content (Victoria Department of Education and Training, 2018).
+The different sensory areas communicate and connect across the brain to build complex schemata of understanding that are more comprehensive than those formed when children only watch or listen to content (Victoria Department ofEducation and Training, 2018).

 In Reggio Emilia's classrooms, children can often experiment with and explore ideas by manipulating materials.
 Each material has embedded concepts that are latent for learning.
 For example, the force of magnetism may surprise children and arouse curiosity.
 As they explore, they make meaning of their experiences.
 There is a learning interface between what is sensed, observed and interpreted.
 Multiply this experience by 1,000, which is the number out of 6,000 hours children typically spend at school, and you can start to imagine the density of communicating networks, synapses, in the child’s brain.